ialbert/biostar-central/README.md

 #### 2\.
 Clone the source server code and the recipe code:

+There are different repositories for the engine and the recipes.

+    # This contains the biostar-engine software that can run recipes.
     git clone git@github.com:biostars/biostar-engine.git

+    # This repository stores the various data analysis recipes.
     git clone git@github.com:biostars/biostar-recipes.git

 #### 3\.
 Install the python dependencies:

+To run the server you will need to install the dependencies:

     # Switch to the biostar-engine directory.
     cd biostar-engine